tesujimath/o-my-soul/content/post/hope-in-god/index.md

 As with a deadly wound in my bones, my adversaries taunt me, while they say to me all the day long, “Where is your God?”
 {{< /quote >}}

-And furthermore, O my soul, does the Lord seem to have withdrawn?
+Or perhaps, O my soul, does the Lord seem to have withdrawn?
 Are you no longer enjoying that intimacy, the sweetness of his felt presence in your life?
 Nor was the psalmist.
 But the desire for that had not left him.

 {{< quote source="Psalm 42:2-3" url="/ref/psalms" >}}
 My soul thirsts for God, for the living God.
 When shall I come and appear before God?
 My tears have been my food day and night, while they say to me all the day long, “Where is your God?”
 {{< /quote >}}

 The multitude keeping festival, those privileged and self-satisfied ones, had closed ranks, and he was no longer among them.
-It seemed to him that God himself had passed him by, forgotten him, rejected him.
+And it seemed to him that God himself had passed him by, forgotten him, rejected him.
 He was oppressed, scorned, and despised.

 Is there any hope?
 Is anything to be done?